dymmond/edgy/docs/registry.md

     Using the `Database` from the `databases` package will raise an assertation error.
 You must use the `edgy.Database` object instead.

+* **schema** - The schema to connect to.
+This can be very useful for multi-tenancy applications if you want to specify a specific schema or simlpy if you just want to connect to a different schema that is not the default.

+    ```python
+    from edgy import Registry

+    registry = Registry(database=..., schema="custom-schema")
+    ```

 ## Custom registry

 Can you have your own custom Registry?
 Yes, of course!
 You simply need to subclass the `Registry`